IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

         source /home/streamsadmin/InfoSphere_Streams/4.2.0.0/bin/streamsprofile.sh

+1. If you are using IBM Streams 4.2 or later, you can skip this step because the Python Application API is included  at* `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`. <br><br>If you are using an earlier version of IBM Streams, you must:
-1. Download the IBM Streams Topology toolkit, which includes the Python Application API.
-You can download the most recent version of the toolkit from the IBMStreams organization on GitHub from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases). *If you are using IBM Streams 4.2 or later then this step is optional as the toolkit is included at* `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`.
+    1. Download the latest version of the IBM Streams Topology toolkit from the IBMStreams organization on GitHub from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases).

-    After the toolkit downloads, extract it to your file system.
+    1. After the toolkit downloads, extract it to your file system.

 1. Install a supported version of Python: